Intro Text

 Your rent is calculated using a system called ‘differential rents’.
-This means that the amount of rent you pay will depend on the total income of your household and the size of your household.
+This means that the amount of rent you pay will depend on the total income and the size of your household.
 If your income increases so does your rent, and if your income decreases, the weekly rent decreases accordingly.

 This approach is set out in our current Differential Rent Scheme.